-- Host an interactive series addressing social/environmental issues, with a focus on issues of justice/injustice and collective action, featuring community activists, organization leaders, and SEAS community members, with funding to support speaker involvement. - 2.
-Offer the Careers DEI Workshop Series. - 3.
-Pilot a small fund to support SEAS community-led DEI programming and activities. - 4.
-Highlight University DEI opportunities and external organizations with ways to get involved, resources, and trainings. - 5.
-Continue to build on our cross-campus relationships with DEI units that can expand our interprofessional connections, knowledge sharing, and DEI programming amongst our community.
+- Host DEI workshops and lectures addressing social/environmental issues, with a focus on issues of justice/injustice and collective action, featuring community activists, organization leaders, and SEAS community members, with funding to support speaker involvement. - 2.
+Provide sponsorship support for SEAS community-led DEI programming and activities. - 3.
+Highlight University DEI opportunities and external organizations with ways to get involved, resources, and training. - 4.
+Continue to build on our cross-campus and external relationships with DEI units that can expand our interprofessional connections, knowledge sharing, and DEI programming amongst our community.

-- Development of DEI content and programming that will be delivered during the school year. - More co-created DEI learning opportunities with partners both in SEAS and externally.

-Survey and evaluation measures are deployed for DEI professional development offerings, to evolve based on participant feedback.
+- Development of DEI content and programming that will be delivered during the school year. - More co-created DEI learning opportunities with partners both in SEAS and externally. - Survey and evaluation measures are deployed for DEI professional development offerings, to evolve based on participant feedback.